danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ### Conclusion

 As you can see nginx offers a variety of options for any backend caching strategy that you'd like to create.
 Most patterns are very simple and easy to implement.
-For free software you get some bang for your buck.
-As you can also see there are some options that are more complicated than others.
+For free software you get some good bang for your buck.
+However, some options that are more complicated than others.

-Nginx OpenResty is a great technology, but it can also be a beast especially when you start customizing and adding logic via lua with OpenResty.
-I'm an OpenResty specialist.
+Nginx and OpenResty are great technologies, but can be a beast especially when you start customizing and adding logic via lua with OpenResty.
+I'm an nginx and OpenResty specialist.
 If are working with OpenResty and would like help on your project.
-Drop me a line.
+[Drop me a line](/contact).
 Happy to help.